Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \paragraph{Methods} We briefly describe the methods considered. \textbf{1)} \textit{True joint sampling}: This method corresponds to generating a single token $K=1$ in each denoising step.
 Recall that we established that generating one token per denoising step corresponds to sampling from the true joint distribution.
 Joint sampling serves as the oracle performance our method \method\ aims to mimic. \textbf{2)} \textit{Parallel sampling}: This is the naive parallel sampling, default in diffusion models.
-Each of the $K$ generated tokens is sampled independently from the base model's logits. \textbf{3)} \textit{Energy-based model sampling}~\cite{xu2024energy}: EBM operates by drawing multiple token string unmasked completions (two in our experiments).
+Each of the $K$ generated tokens is sampled independently from the base model's logits. \textbf{3)} \textit{Energy-based model sampling}~\cite{xu2024energy}: EDLM operates by drawing multiple token string unmasked completions (two in our experiments).
 It then chooses the completion with the lowest auto-regressive generative perplexity.
 The chosen string is then re-masked such that the final string has $K$ less masked positions (see Sec~\ref{app:hyperparameter} for discussion of hyper-parameter choices).
-We use the base model's unmasking logic.
-Intuitively, the selection operator of EBM biases the samples towards the distribution of the auto-regressive model and away from the diffusion model. \textbf{4)} \textit{Adaptive parallel decoding} (APD) ~\cite{israel2025accelerating}: is a specialized generation technique restricted to left-to-right decoding.
-At each denoising step, similar to EBM, APD samples a complete unmasked token string (in parallel).
-It then uses an auto-regressive evaluator (model) to compute the generative perplexity of all prefixes of the unmasked string and adaptively selects a prefix to commit and unmask.
-APD generates variable number of tokens in each denoising step.
-We compare with APD in Sec~\ref{subsec:ar_decoding}. \textbf{5)} \textit{\method\ \textbf{(ours)}}: This is our joint approximation algorithm (Sec~\ref{sec:method}) which updates the logits conditioned on the sampled tokens.
+We use the base model's unmasking logic. \textbf{4)} \textit{\method\ \textbf{(ours)}}: This is our joint approximation algorithm (Sec~\ref{sec:method}) which updates the logits conditioned on the sampled tokens.

-We acknowledge another baseline method \textit{discrete copula diffusion} (DCD)~\cite{liu2024discrete} which we skip in our experimental setup.
-DCD uses an auto-regressive and diffusion model in tandem to get final output logits.
-Their formulation is orthogonal to our goal of mimic generation from the true joint distribution. (see Sec~\ref{app:dcd} for additional discussion).
+We acknowledge other baseline methods like \textit{adaptive parallel decoding}(APD)~\cite{israel2025accelerating} and \textit{discrete copula diffusion} (DCD)~\cite{liu2024discrete} which we omit from the main text.
+Their formulation is orthogonal to our goal of mimic generation from the true joint distribution. (see Sec~\ref{app:baselines} for results and discussion).
 We also highlight that all the baseline methods, assume an access to a ``similarly" distributed auto-regressive model.
 This assumption though is valid for Dream models, can be restrictive. \method\ does not rely on this assumption and works with any off-the-shelf diffusion model.